how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 For instance, Firebase Cloud Storage uses GCP Storage buckets that you can access through the GCP SDKs.

-GCP is an enterprise-focused suite of service.
+GCP is an enterprise-focused suite of services.
 It's massive.

 Each Firebase project comes with its own GCP account, granting you access to the full power of GCP.
 So don't worry if Firebase doesn't fulfill your every need.
-GCP likely has it covered.
+GCP has it covered.

 For example, If you don't want to pay for Algolia, you can spin up an Elasticsearch cluster on GCP and roll your own search.
-It'll be just as expensive as Algolia... so I can't recommend it for small projects; however, those capabilities are all there if you need them.
+It'll be just as expensive as Algolia... so I can't recommend it for small projects; however, those capabilities are all there.

 ## Common concerns with Firebase